Revisiting the quality first teaching concept and the national strategy teaching methods: the classroom legacy lives on.

 Wave 3.
 Specialist Interventions: This step is designed for those students who need more support than provided in Wave 2.
 Wave 3 depicts targeted educational provision for a minority of young learners where it is crucial to provide highly personalised specialist interventions to stimulate progress or to allow children to accomplish their potential.
 It is suggested to use provision mapping to capture specialist and targeted interventions that will be ‘different from’ or ‘additional to’ the regular differentiated curriculum for students.
 Wave 3 may even include additional SEND provision and support learners to progress at the desired rate.

-How does a school ensure that all learners are receiving the right level of individual support?
+Ensuring that all learners are receiving the right level of individual support

 The main objective of QFT is to ensure that each student must be provided with high-quality individual support to facilitate their progress in learning.